mansj/enable-media-replace/readme.txt

 == Changelog ==

+= 3.01 =
+* Tiny fix to re-insert the EMR link in the media list view.

 = 3.0 =
 * Updated for WordPress 4.0
 * Now inheriting permissions of the replaced files,  [Thank you Fiwad](https://github.com/fiwad)